Urologist: Job Description and Information About Becoming an Urologist

 Urologists are specialized physicians who diagnose and treat conditions of the urinary tract and male reproductive systems.
 The American Urology Association, www.aua.org, has identified seven sub-specialty areas that include pediatric urology, male infertility and urological oncology, among others.
 Urologists typically work in private practices, hospitals or clinics.

-All Urologists have completed postgraduate educations at medical schools.
-The entry requirements for medical school include at least three years of college, though nearly all entering students have bachelor's degrees in a field like Chemistry or Biology.
-After medical school, Urologists complete residency requirements in their specialty.
+All urologists have completed postgraduate educations at medical schools.
+The entry requirements for medical school include at least three years of college, though nearly all entering students have bachelor's degrees in a field like chemistry or biology.
+After medical school, urologists complete residency requirements in their specialty.
 These residencies typically take a minimum of five years, according to the American Urology Association, www.aua.org.
-Certification as an Urologist requires passing a board exam in the specialty.
+Certification as a urologist requires passing a board exam in the specialty.

 Urologists must consistently update their practice based on new medical technologies, requiring that they commit to being lifetime students in their field.
-Serving as an Urologist can frequently require working long and irregular hours.
+Serving as a urologist can frequently require working long and irregular hours.

 Related to Urologist: Job Description and Information About Becoming an Urologist